jhpyle/docassemble/_docs/questions.md

 except that any parameters that were originally passed through as URL parameters will be used again.
 The user is redirected to the first question of the interview.

+<a name="new_session"></a>`new_session` does not disturb the current
+interview session, but starts a new session for the same interview.
+The original URL parameters are not used.

 <a name="exit"></a>`exit` means that the user's variable store will be
 erased and the user will be redirected either to the URL given by the